top of page

 Origin: Monthly Menu Tweaks

 Reality Check: Yes, we've been forced to change our menu, a lot.
-This year has been crazy.
+2024 and 2025 were especially crazy,

 Truth Rating: True